DominiqueMakowski/CV/PROFILE.md

 - **Details:**
   - Version control and collaboration with Git and GitHub.

+### Agentic Programming

+- **Capacity:** Workshop teacher
+- **Dates:** 2026
+- **Institution:** University of Sussex
+- **Location:** Brighton, United Kingdom
+- **Level:** Lab members (PhD students, research assistants and dissertation students in the Reality Bending Lab)
+- **Status:** In preparation as of 21 September 2026; not yet delivered.
+- **Details:**
+  - Subtitled "Letting AI write and run your code".
+On using coding agents for research work: what an agent is and how it differs from autocomplete or a chat assistant, GitHub as the prerequisite that makes agent-written changes reviewable and reversible, working directories and projects, `AGENTS.md` as the way to give an agent standing instructions about a repository, the agentic workflow cycle, and the one-task-one-session discipline.
+  - Surveys the landscape (terminal agents, IDE-based agents, in-editor assistants) and works hands-on in Claude Code.
+  - Deck: https://dominiquemakowski.github.io/teaching/AgenticProgramming/.
+Slidev source in the `DominiqueMakowski/teaching` repository (https://github.com/DominiqueMakowski/teaching) under `AgenticProgramming/`; working copy at `C:\Users\domma\Dropbox\ENSEIGNEMENT\teaching\AgenticProgramming`.
+  - Listed on the CV under Teaching, in the Open Science and Research Tools group of `cv/content/teaching-areas.yml`.

 ### Neuroscience

 - **Capacity:** Assistant Lecturer (Attaché Temporaire d'Enseignement et de Recherche, ATER)